hunter-teacher-cert/unit_plan-int-math-pi/README.md

 * Self/Group evaluation form

-Students will self-monitor progress using a checklist for each day.
+Additionally, students will self-monitor progress using a checklist for each day.

   Day 1 | Day 2 | Day 3 | Day 4 | Day 5  <br>